dblanding/Pico-MicroPython-smart-car/readme.md

     * This solved the problem with the L293N P/S, but now the motors run much **faster** than they need to, so in order to operate at a moderate speed, a lower PWM signal is needed.

 * I have received and installed the motors I ordered from AliExpress.
-(3 week from order to arrival)
+(3 weeks from order to arrival)
     * It turns out they are the 56:1 motors.
     * This gear reduction works very well.
         * The cruising speed of the car is fine with the LiPo battery
         * In-place turning works great with lower PWM values.
         * Decided to order another pair (spares)
     * For now, I drive the motors at a target tick rate of 4000 ticks/sec by applying an individual multiplier for each motor to arrive at a PWM signal that runs them both at approximately the same speed.
-        * The PWM signals are in the vicinity of 50_000 (max value = 65,536)
+        * The PWM signals are in the vicinity of 50_000 (max value = 65,535)

 * I am still using the 5-button web interface (asynchrouous) to control the car.
 This works OK, but it is pretty bare bones.
 I might want to explore a joystick for speed and direction control.
 * I removed the VCSEL sensors and the IMU (for now) while I focus on getting the motors to use PID feedback from the encoders to drive at a target tick rate.